Which Regenerative Skincare Injectable is Right for You?

-Regenerative injectables are a type of skincare that work on a deeper level than your cleansers and retinols, and are continuously rising in popularity.
-These treatments work by promoting natural repairs beneath the surface, and creating that sought-after youthful glow.
+Regenerative injectables are a sophisticated category of skincare that work on a significantly deeper level than topical cleansers or retinols.
+These treatments are rapidly rising in popularity across the UK, as they promote natural repair mechanisms beneath the surface to create a healthy, youthful glow.

 What are regenerative injectables in skincare?

 Due to its more structural nature, Radiesse is typically used in areas affected by deeper volume loss or reduced support, such as the cheeks, jawline, lower face and the backs of the hands.
-It is often chosen to soften moderate to severe folds and restore contour, rather than to treat very delicate areas where a lighter product may be more appropriate.
 One to three sessions are usually recommended for this treatment type.

 Profhilo structura